digitalservicebund/useid-backend-service/doc/adr/0016_widget_as_iFrame.md

      - not responsive by design
      - customers could have a no-iFrame-policy
      - customers with front-end frameworks like react or vue might face extra work due to the script interfering with the virtual DOM
-     - iFrame and main page are using the same connection pool, might block the onLoad event

 3. prepare HTML and CSS files and ship through a JavaScript <script> tag